jdrusso/SynD/README.rst

 ====

-Library for creating and using synthetic dynamic models.
+Library for creating and using synthetic dynamics generators.

 * Free software: MIT license